 2011-12: McCarron steadily increased his productivity in his first year at Cornell – skating in 35 games as a freshman.
 Playing on a line with fellow freshman Joel Lowry, a Kings prospect, and senior Sean Collins, McCarron scored five of his six goals after January, including a goal against Michigan in the Big Red's NCAA tournament win, and had 13 assists; finishing plus-1 with 61 penalty minutes for the season.
 Cornell finished second in the ECAC Hockey League and won the conference's consolation game in the playoffs.
 After defeating Michigan the Big Red were knocked off 2-1 by eventual NCAA runner-up Ferris State in the Midwest Regional final.
 McCarron was not among the 210 North American skaters in Central Scouting's final rankings but was selected by Edmonton in the 6th round (153rd overall) of the 2012 NHL Draft.

 McCarron is a big body forward that plays a smart game, uses his size well and has the physicality down low near the opponent's net.
-He doesn't appear at this time to have a big offensive upside but the strong winger has three more years of development at the NCAA level to improve his overall game.
+He does not appear at this time to have a big offensive upside but the strong winger has three more years of development at the NCAA level to improve his overall game.